thanhtheman/python_mini_projects/README.md

 2. Basic Calculator
 This is a basic calculator in which a user can perform add, multiple, minus and divide.

-3. Email Slicer
+3. 1-Step Account Creation
-This project enables us to split an email into 3 parts: username, domain and extention It can be implemented as a 1-step account creation for simplicity.
+This project enables us to quickly create an account for a user: username and password(randomly generated) just by asking for the user's email.
+This project can be used for e-commerce business to quickly collect email